They begin right on the farm and continue until you pick up your milk at the store.

 - Leave dairy products in original containers.
 They can pick up odours and flavours of other foods in the fridge if left open.

-Read more about the importance of quality milk here.
+Read more about the Importance of Quality Milk (Resource).